Protestantism in South Africa

 Former Archbishop of Cape Town Desmond Tutu (1931 - 2021), seen here speaking at the German Evangelical Church Assembly, was a prominent theologian of the Anglican Church of Southern Africa.

 Protestantism in South Africa accounted for 73.2% of the population in 2010.
 Approximately 81% of South Africans were Christian; 5 out of 6 Christians were Protestant (c.
 36.5 million people).
-Later censuses do not ask for citizens’ religious affiliations.
+Later censuses did not ask for citizens’ religious affiliations.
 Estimates in 2017 suggested that 62.5% of the population was Protestant.

 History

 Christianity arrived in South Africa with European settlers in 1652, when the Vereenigde Oost-Indische Compagnie (the Dutch East India Company) authorized Jan van Riebeeck to establish a post to resupply ships traveling between the Netherlands and Southeast and South Asia.
 Many Dutch settlers (Boers) followed and settled in Cape Town, establishing the Nederduitse Gereformeerde Kerk (Dutch Reformed), which was granted exclusive rights and protection until 1806.